Tahlee Bible College

-Tahlee Bible College (TBC) functioned for nearly 70 years as an interdenominational training centre situated at Tahlee, a 170 acre property on the shores of Port Stephens, Australia, less than one hour north of Newcastle and less than three hours north of Sydney.
+Tahlee Bible College (TBC) is a Christian training centre.
+It functioned for nearly 70 years as an interdenominational training centre situated at Tahlee, a 170 acre property on the shores of Port Stephens, Australia, less than one hour north of Newcastle and less than three hours north of Sydney.

 TBC provided classes in English, Bible topics and ministry skills.
 The Bible College was just one of several ministries that operated from the property.
 Camps and events for children, young people and families are still held onsite, as are tours of the historic buildings.
 Tahlee Ministries Inc. is the organisation that oversees activities at Tahlee.

 History

 The Gospel Fishermen

 In 1943, the Gospel Fishermen Mission leased Tanilba House, which is 8 km directly across the bay from Tahlee.
 The Director, Godrey Theobald, had developed a three pronged approach to mission.